Northern Virginia Dayhikes

 Picture: Hogcamp Branch filled with leaves

-Details: Description and maps from Heatwole.
+Details: Description and maps from Guide to SNP.
 NPS has detailed maps of Big Meadows area.

 Description (medium loop): Starting from the picnic area behind the campground, you follow the Appalachian Trail to a viewpoint at Fishers Gap, then begin descending to Rose River Falls.
 This is a nice 2 part falls, but not much to look at when the water is low.
 The trail continues down the river, passes the site of an old copper mine, then turns up Hogcamp Branch for what may well be the prettiest section of stream anywhere in the park.
 From there you climb up Dark Hollow, passing the falls, then take a nature trail to a good view at the Blackrock overlook.
 For the long loop, add a trip to the very scenic Lewis Spring Falls (see below).